-CWT recommends using telephone line surge protectors for all active phone lines.
-The telephone line surge protector is designed to be used as a primary station protector at the subscriber end and works with the secondary on-board lightning protection.
-Its plastic enclosure is weather and fire resistant and the surge protector provides protection against lightning surges, power cross conditions, and ground potential rises for (2) phone lines.
+Carlson Wireless recommends using telephone line surge protectors for all active phone lines and leased lines.
+The telephone line surge protector is designed to be used as a primary station protector at both the base and the subscriber ends of a system and works with the secondary on-board lightning protection.
+Its plastic enclosure is weather and fire resistant and the surge protector provides protection against lightning surges, power/telephone line cross conditions and ground potential surges.
 Plated #10 brass studs, washers and hex nuts provide the connection to the two phone lines.
-It also has a sectionalized grommet for wire entry.
+There is also a sectionalized grommet for wire entry.
 See figure 12 for details on connecting the phone lines.